andrelcmoreira/elf98/doc/equipa_format.md

 2.6 The level

+The 'level' field contains 1 byte of size and defines the level of equipa in hex format.

+2.7 The number of players

+This field contains 1 byte of size and defines the number of players who composes the equipa, in hex format.

-2.7 The player list
+2.8 The player list

-2.6 The coach
+2.9 The coach

 3. The encryption algorithm